mckinseyacademy/mcka-theme/docs/SSO/SSO_Devstack_Setup.md

 Solution: make sure 3rd party cookies are allowed for Apros, Identity Provider and LMS

-### Logging in via TestShib fails with "Something horrible happened - check the IdP error log".
+### Logging fails with "Something horrible happened - check the IdP error log".

 If the error log says